linuxgurugamer/EditorExtensionsRedux/README.md

 ## Editor Extensions
 ##
 ##
+3.3.21
+	Added entry to pop-up menu to reset the mode & snap keys Updated AssemblyVersion.tt to be location independent

 3.3.20
 	Added new feature activated by default letter B:  Centers the vessel horizontally in the editor, and lowers it to 5m high